This Version Posted: September 22, 2021

 The time is right for youth to get vaccinated against COVID-19.

-Individuals aged 12 to 17 years are encouraged to get their first and second doses of COVID-19 vaccine as soon as possible.
-This will ensure they are fully vaccinated when school resumes in September.
+Individuals aged 12** to 17 years (including children turning 12 years old before the end of 2021) are encouraged to get their first and second doses of COVID-19 vaccine as soon as possible.
+This will ensure they are better protected from the virus when school resumes.
+Click here on where to get your vaccine.

-The Pfizer COVID-19 vaccine has been approved for use in individuals aged 12 to 17 and the vaccine is available at Health Unit’s clinics.
+The Pfizer and Moderna COVID-19 vaccines have been approved for use in individuals aged 12 to 17 and the vaccine is available at Health Unit’s clinics.

 Youth can get the vaccine the following ways:

-- As a walk-in at any Health Unit clinic in Fenelon Falls, Minden, Cobourg or Campbellford.
+- Attend any COVID-19 vaccine clinic in the area.
 For a list of clinic dates, times and locations, visit here.

 - Book an appointment through the online Provincial Booking System or by calling 1-833-943-3900.